microsoft/promptpex/.github/instructions/implementation.instructions.md

 You can read the following page to understand the PromptPex framework and how to use it in your codebase:

-- [Glossary](./glossary.md): A glossary of terms used in the PromptPex framework.
+- [Glossary](docs/src/content/docs/reference/glossary.md): A glossary of terms used in the PromptPex framework.
-- [Test Generation](./test-generation.md): The core of the framework, how to generate tests for prompts.
+- [Test Generation](docs/src/content/docs/reference/test-generation.md): The core of the framework, how to generate tests for prompts.
-- The prompts are `.prompty` files in the `/src/prompts` directory.
+- The prompts are `.prompty` files in the [prompts directory](src/prompts).
-- The **.prompty** format is documented in [./prompt-format.md].
+- The **.prompty** format is documented in [Prompt Format](docs/src/content/docs/reference/prompt-format.md).

 ## Reference implementation